A New Roadway and Support Structure for a Major Artery Bridge

 We are part of a joint venture developing a final design for the four-year project, which is scheduled to start construction in 2020.

-In addition to the redecking design, load ratings were prepared to determine strengthening requirements for the floor and stiffening trusses, which included the option for a future seventh lane on the bridge.
-Ancillary improvements include modular joints to replace the existing finger joints, a new steel median barrier and parapets, a new fire standpipe system, and new drainage, LED roadway lighting, and signage.
+In addition to the redecking design, we prepared load ratings to determine strengthening requirements for the floor and stiffening trusses, which included the option for a future seventh lane on the bridge.

 Construction staging and maintenance and protection of traffic are critical to the project’s success.
-The recommended staging includes a five-lane scheme that provides three lanes in the peak and two lanes in the non-peak direction, with the provision for a movable barrier.
+The recommended staging includes a five-lane scheme that provides three lanes during peak and two lanes in the non-peak direction, with the provision for a movable barrier.